List of international presidential trips made by Benigno Aquino III

 This is a list of international presidential trips made by Benigno Aquino III, the 15th president of the Philippines.
 During his presidency, which began with his inauguration on June 30, 2010 and ended on June 30, 2016, Benigno Aquino III made 40 international trips to 24 countries internationally, including Vatican City.
 Aquino said he limited his foreign trips in order to focus on domestic issues.

+Countries

 The number of visits per country where he travelled are: